 An extended layover in Iceland en route from America to Europe is a brilliant idea, as it is pretty much smack in the middle and it is honestly one of the most fascinating countries I have ever been too.
 Icelandair understood that and is now offering up to a seven-day layover at no additional cost on many trans-Atlantic routes.
-Once you’re in Iceland, because of the poor public transport system outside of Reykjavik, there are two ways to explore all the things to do in Iceland: either by A – joining a group tour (and you may have read that it isn’t exactly my thing…) or B – by renting a car.
-When I partnered with TripCreator on this trip, I was informed that the latter was the plan, and I did have a brief moment of panic because… I do not know how to drive!
-Thankfully, the funny and wild woman that is my mother volunteered herself to be my personal driver, so we were all set to go!
+Once you’re in Iceland, because of the poor public transport system outside of Reykjavik, there are two ways to explore all the things to do in Iceland: either by A – joining a group tour (and you may have read that it isn’t exactly my thing…) or B – by renting a car and doing your Iceland road trip like a big adult.
+When I partnered with TripCreator for my Iceland itinerary, I was informed that the latter was the plan, and I did have a brief moment of panic because… I do not know how to drive!
+Thankfully, the funny and wild woman that is my mother volunteered herself to be driving in Iceland, so we were all set to go!
 Yay!

 TAKING IT EASY AT THE BLUE LAGOON

-Opinions are mixed, but the Blue Lagoon remains in my view a not to be missed experience for anyone visiting Iceland.
-Take it for what it is: a man made, extremely popular, little over-the-top and overpriced, but still drop-dead-gorgeous and very relaxing touristic activity.
-It is the best possible way to cure your jet lag and the perfect introduction to Iceland (or the best way to get ready to leave Iceland, as it is so close to the airport and a lot of people choose to have one last dip before leaving the country).
+Opinions are mixed, but the Blue Lagoon remains in my view a not to be missed experience for anyone doing an Iceland self drive tour.
+Take it for what it is: a man-made, extremely popular, little over-the-top and overpriced, but still drop-dead-gorgeous and very relaxing touristic activity.
+It is the best possible way to cure your jet lag and the perfect way to kick off your self-drive ring road Iceland tour (or the best way to get ready to leave Iceland, as it is so close to the airport and a lot of people choose to have one last dip before leaving the country).
 It was quite otherworldly, after a night spent in commute, to look through the mist hanging over the milky blue water cradled by black lava rocks, and the silica mud face mask was lovely.
 I felt like I had just landed on another planet and I believe my mother felt like she was on some hallucinogenic drugs, by the look of her on these photos!

 ALL OF THE GEOTHERMAL ACTIVITIES

-We started our first full day in Iceland with a bang by taking a helicopter tour with Norðurflug.
+We started the first full day of our Iceland self drive tour with a bang by taking a helicopter tour with Norðurflug.
 I had never been in a helicopter before so that alone was a treat, but gliding smoothly above the snowy peaks and landing in an otherwise inaccessible geothermal zone for a photo stop where hot springs and boiling mud pits abound was pure magic.
 It was honestly one of the most incredible things I have done in my whole life!
-There will be a video about this coming soon.
 We then followed the road north to see the Hraunfossar and Barnafoss Waterfalls with photo stops at both the Deildartunguhver Geothermal Area and the cute Brautarholtskirkja Church.
-All of these were lovely, but the highlight remained to simply drive across the quiet countryside.
+All of these were lovely, but the highlight of our Iceland road trip remained to simply drive across the quiet countryside.

 THE GOLDEN CIRCLE